beda-software/frontend-beda-software-stack/README.md

 ```

-# Development (if you want to change this generator or its templates)
+## Development: How to change this template

 For development - clone the repo then try to run application generator: